josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 **There are drawbacks to spot color printing, however.**

-<Callout>In short, spot color printing is the best way to ensure color accuracy and a high-quality print, but because of its nature, it’s difficult and often expensive.</Callout>
+<Callout>In short, spot color printing is the best way to ensure color accuracy and a high-quality print, but because of its nature, it’s difficult and often&nbsp;expensive.</Callout>

 Most pertinently, spot colors each require their own ink well during printing.
 Let's say you have a project that you want to print in standard CMYK, except that your client wants their two-color logo printed with the two appropriate spot colors.
 That would make this a six-color job; cyan, magenta, yellow and black plus the two specified spot colors equals six.
 So unless your printer has two extra spots for ink (and it almost certainly doesn't), this unfortunately means that the job will need to be handled by a professional print shop—and for that matter, will probably not be cheap.

 In short, spot color printing is the best way to ensure color accuracy and a high-quality print, but because of its nature, it's difficult and often expensive.
 Even large companies usually reserve spot color printing only for the most important printed materials, or those that only require one or maybe two colors.

 ## Pantone is more than spot inks